toumorokoshi/yt.finance/README.md

 Installation
 ------------

-ytfinance requires numpy, which requires the atlas and lapack libraries.
+ytfinance requires numpy, which requires the atlas and lapack libraries, fortran and c compilers, and python headers.
 On debian-based machines:

-  $ sudo apt-get install libatlas-dev libblas-dev
+  $ sudo apt-get install libatlas-dev libblas-dev python-dev gfortran gcc

 TODO
 ----